Patna High Court: History of the court

 A proclamation for setting up the court was issued by the governor-general of India on 22 March 1912.
 The foundation-stone of the High Court Building was laid on 1 December 1913 by Viceroy and Governor-General of India Sir Charles Hardinge of Penshurst.
-Work commenced on 1 March 1916.
 The Patna High Court building on its completion was formally opened by the same viceroy on 3 February 1916.
-Edward Maynard Des Champs Chamier was the first chief justice of the court.
+Official work commenced on 1 March 1916.
+Sir Edward Maynard Des Champs Chamier was the first chief justice of the court.

 In 1948, the Patna High Court exercised jurisdiction over the territories of the Province of Bihar & Orissa until 26 July 1948, when a separate high court was constituted for Orissa.
 The Patna High Court opened a circuit bench at Ranchi in 1972.
 In 1976, the circuit bench of the Patna High Court at Ranchi became a permanent bench.
-In 2000, the circuit bench of the Patna High Court at Ranchi became the Jharkhand High Court in November 2000, under the Bihar Reorganisation Act, 2000.
+In November 2000, under the Bihar Reorganisation Act, 2000, the circuit bench of the Patna High Court at Ranchi became the Jharkhand High Court.

-Starting 18 April 2015, the Patna High Court planned a year-long centenary celebration of 100 years of establishment, and the occasion was inaugurated by the president of India, Shri Pranab Mukherjee, and chaired by the governor of Bihar Shri, Keshari Nath Tripathi; the chief justice of India, H. L. Dattu; and the chief justice of the Patna High Court, L. Narasimha Reddy.
+Starting 18 April 2015, the Patna High Court planned a year-long centenary celebration of 100 years of establishment, and the occasion was inaugurated by the president of India, Pranab Mukherjee, and was chaired by the governor of Bihar, Keshari Nath Tripathi; the chief justice of India, H. L. Dattu; and the chief justice of the Patna High Court, L. Narasimha Reddy.